-On our last day of vacation in Central Florida, my sister, brother in-law and I took a day trip with the kids to Legoland® Florida.
-The park is located in Winter Haven, Florida and open from 10 AM to 7 PM.
+On our last day of vacation in Central Florida, my sister, brother-in-law and I took a day trip with the kids to Legoland® Florida.
+It is located in Winter Haven, Florida and opens from 10 AM to 7 PM.
 The water park is opened until 6 PM.
-During the summer, they recommend that you plan your visit between 10:30 a.m. – 1:00 p.m. or 3:00 p.m. – 7:00 p.m. to avoid the peak visit time between 1:00pm – 3:00 p.m.
+During the summer, they recommend that you plan your visit between 10:30 a.m. – 1:00 p.m. or 3:00 p.m. – 7:00 p.m. to avoid the peak visit time between 1:00 pm – 3:00 p.m.

-Due to the car rental place taking forever with our trade-in and travel time, we only had about three hours to run around and enjoy the park.
-It was a hot day, so we decided to go to the Legoland® Water Park first and make our way to the regular park after.
+We only had about three hours to get on as many rides as possible.
+We went to the Legoland® Water Park first and make our way to the regular park after.
 Even though children under 3 are free for Legoland® Florida, keep in mind there is an admission fee for the Water Park.

 Our first stop in the water park was the Duplo Splash Safari.
 This section generally caters to ages 6 and under; perfect for my 14-month niece who loves the water and thinks she can run around everywhere.
 My nephew is a bit water shy so using the small slides and walking in at most ankle-deep water made him most comfortable in that area.
 There are also interactive Lego® Duplo® characters that you can play with in that area.

-The section we loved most was the Joker Soaker.
-It is a full interactive play area catered to kids and the kids at heart.
-My brother in-law and I were “supervising”, but having a blast going up climbing areas, down the slides, and using the sprouts to splash all of the kids.
-On several occasions, we ran down to get an extra splash underneath the 300 gallon bucket of water.
+Our favorite, the Joker Soaker, is a full interactive play area catered to kids and the kids at heart.
+My brother-in-law and I were “supervising”, but having a blast going up climbing areas, down the slides, and using the sprouts to splash all of the kids.
+On several occasions, we ran down to get an extra splash underneath the 300-gallon bucket of water.

 The kids were ready to go to the Ford driving school, but slippery a ground and kids with machines is not a good combo.
-Since rides were shut down, we took a walk throughout Miniland USA which are Lego® replicas of 9 themed areas: Las Vegas, Daytona International Speedway, New York City, Washington D.C., Cities in Florida, The Kennedy Space Center, California, LEGO® STAR WARS™ and Pirate’s Shores.
-Miniland USA took over two years to build by over 100 Master Model Builders from North America, Asia and Europe.
+We instead took a walk throughout Miniland USA which are Lego® replicas of 9 themed areas: Las Vegas, Daytona International Speedway, New York City, Washington D.C., Cities in Florida, The Kennedy Space Center, California, LEGO® STAR WARS™ and Pirate’s Shores.
+Miniland USA took over two years to build by over 100 Master Model Builders from North America, Asia, and Europe.
 There are more than 30 million Lego bricks in Miniland.